ibm-cloud-docs/mqcloud/mqoc_remote_ssl_runmqsc_admin.md

       set MQSSLKEYR=c:\temp\key
     ```

-3. Execute the **runmqsc** command to connect to the queue manager;
+3. Execute the `runmqsc` command to connect to the queue manager;

-  Now that we have set up the necessary environment we can execute the runmqsc command to connect to the queue manager.
+  Now that we have set up the necessary environment we can execute the `runmqsc` command to connect to the queue manager.

   As normal, you will need the following inputs to the runmqsc command;
   - MQ Administrator username and API key, which you obtain from the service console as described in [Gather required connection details](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqcli#getdetails_mqoc_admin_mqexp).
 Note that this must an Administrator username and API key, and not an Application username and API key
-  - Queue manager name, which must match what is specified in the JSON CCDT file - for example "QM1"
+  - Queue manager name, which must match what is specified in the JSON CCDT file - for example `QM1`
   ```
      <Path to MQ/bin directory>/runmqsc -c -u mqusername QM1
   ```